xariska3/Apartments-Classification-Regression.github.io/README.md

   - Classification Analysis
   - Interpretation and meaningful insights

-## Fingins and more in depth analysis
+## Findings and more in depth analysis
 All that is included in the report file.

 ## How to Run the Code